 Although numerous lines of enquiry were pursued April has never been seen since and a number of potential suspects have been eliminated as the result of the investigation.

-The case is one of the most high profile in Norfolk’s history and despite the passing of time it continues to be prominent in the public’s and the constabulary’s mind.
+This case is one of the most high profile in Norfolk’s history and despite the passing of time it continues to be prominent in the public’s and the constabulary’s mind.

 Sadly April’s mother passed away not knowing what happened to April.
 Officers are determined to find closure for her remaining family and will continue to seek any new credible and relevant information that could unlock this mystery.